PavanRangani/docs/docs/prd/tax/tax-components.md

   - `Received` status is showing disable when
   - When `Client`, `CPA` and `Pending` type components are selected in multi select mode, `Received` actions will be disable and it will show tooltip message.
 - During multi selection action `Send` & `Receive`, if status of any of the selected component is already `Sent` or `Received`, it won't be shown in dialog.
+- For `1040` form,
+  - Shows all auto create K1 component of the Trust is shown under `Family Trust` section & Partnership is shown under `Family Partenrship`.
+[See more details](./auto-k1-component.md#overview)
+  - Shows the tax components of the disregarded entities.
+[See more details](./disregarded-entity.md#overview)  -
 - Column name
   - Name
     - If the name is too long, show an ellipsis.